quinnreynolds/plasmaArc/README.md

 # README #

 A coupled magnetohydrodynamics solver for OpenFOAM, for studying the dynamic behaviour of weakly compressible thermal plasma arcs used in welding and metallurgical arc furnace applications.
-Live branches track ESI OpenFOAM releases unless otherwise indicated.
+Default branch tracks ESI OpenFOAM releases unless otherwise indicated.

 Copyright (C) Quinn Reynolds and Mintek 2025-present